iriscxy/GenFair/README.md

 This repository contains multiple components related to medical report summarization and evaluation.
 It includes both baseline and proposed methods for generating and evaluating reports, as well as test datasets.

+## Dataset
+The mimic dataset can be downloaded from https://physionet.org/content/mimiciv/2.2/ after taking the training courses.
+The Pubmed summarization dataset can be downloaded from https://huggingface.co/datasets/ccdv/pubmed-summarization.

 ## Directory Structure